-- 4 Minutes to read
+- 8 Minutes to read

 Airtable API: Common troubleshooting

-- Updated on 14 Dec 2022
+- Updated on 30 Jan 2024

-- 4 Minutes to read
+- 8 Minutes to read

 At times, you may encounter errors while making API calls.
 This article is meant to explain and troubleshoot the most common errors or issues that folks run into.
 For an exhaustive listing of errors please refer to our API documentation.
-If you end up needing to send in a support ticket, please follow the guidelines listed in the last section in order to have the most efficient customer service experience.
+If you end up needing to send in a support ticket, please follow the guidelines listed in the last section to have the most efficient customer service experience.

-API error codes
+User error codes

 401 error: authentication_required